ajariwala1/CourierRush/README.md

-# CourierRush 2D — Skeleton Project
+# CourierRush 2D

-Skeleton project for the Module 4 driving game built in Unity.
+Completed CourierRush game for the Module 4 built in Unity.
 In this module, you will create a complete top-down driving game with car movement, an infinite procedurally generated road network, a navigation system, and a score counter.

-This repository contains the starting files and assets used throughout the lectures.
-The gameplay systems are intentionally incomplete so you can build them step-by-step during the module.

 ---